pessiMargalit/campaign/README.md

 # Node.js Campaign API

-This project is an API built using Node.js, designed to be used by a matching site for campaigns.
-The API provides functionality for matching campaigns, managing groups, donors, and donations.
+This project is an API built using Node.js and MongoDB, designed to be used by a matching site for campaigns.
+The API provides functionality for matching campaigns, managing groups, fundraisers, and donations.

 ## Table of Contents